Tess has worn eyeglasses for over 20 years and has experienced the many frustrations that come with wearing glasses.

 Why Do My Glasses Slide Down My Nose?

-There are many reasons why glasses slide down the bridge of someone's nose.
-Causes range from eyeglass frames being too wide, skin is too oily, the wearer's ears are too high or low for the frames or the bridge of your nose may be too narrow to hold your glasses up.
+There are many reasons why your glasses might slide down the bridge of your nose.
+Your frames might be too wide or too heavy, your skin too oily, the arms of the frames might meet your ears at the wrong angle, or the bridge of your nose may be too narrow to hold your glasses up.

-If you have an eyeglass toolkit, your first reaction might be to tighten some screws on your frames or adjust your nose pads if you can.
+If you have an eyeglass toolkit, you might try tightening the screws on your frames or adjusting your nose pads.
 While this is a great start, this may not always be the solution to preventing glasses from sliding down your nose.
 Determining the reason why your glasses slip is the first step toward finding the right solution.

-Three Solutions to Preventing Your Glasses From Slipping
+Three Solutions to Prevent Your Glasses From Slipping

-*All three solutions can be purchased for under $11 and will last for many months.
+All three of these solutions can be purchased for under $11 and will last for many months.

 - Can be used on any style of eyeglasses

-- One tube of Nerdwax can last 6-8 months with daily use
+- One tube of Nerdwax can last 6-8 months of daily use

 - Easy to clean off of lenses and glasses

 - Most of the Nerdwax is dissolved by your facial oils throughout the day